interval1066/bpe_framework/build_log.md

 ### 9/10/2025 – Moved the Todos and explanatory papers into their own folder.

 ### 9/13/2025 – Started on inference engine.
 Almost as taxing as the Tensor class.

+### 9/14/2025 – Moved the tests to their own folder, they’re getting to be to many to simply leave in the src dir.